 We also maintain open and fair relationships with all clients and suppliers while ensuring that all transactions are operated on an arm’s length, commercial basis.

 As part of this culture, the Group ensures that all suppliers are paid in a timely fashion, unless there are sound commercial reasons why payment should not be made.

 |9.
 Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board||The Directors’ roles and responsibilities are summarised below: |

 • Chair: Ensures the Board and broader management framework is established, operates effectively and is compliant with relevant statutory codes and Group policies.

 • Chief Executive: The Group’s lead decision maker develops and implements the Group’s strategy, manages performance and ensures the Board is informed about business matters.

-• Executive Director: Implements strategy and leads the development of strategic initiatives.
+• Executive Directors: Implement strategy and lead development of strategic initiatives.